Special Delivery: Programming with Mailbox Types (Extended Version): Extensions

+Since first-class functions can refer to computations, we add an additional syntactic class $\pvala$ of annotated values (thus allowing first-class functions to contain function bodies that have annotated $\calcwd{guard}$ expressions used for typechecking).
+We also extend variables $x$ with a pre-type annotation.

 \paragraph*{Mailbox terms.} We extend computations so that a user specifies an interface $\iface$ when creating a mailbox ($\mbnewiface$).
 Furthermore, we also augment send and guard expressions with the interface of the mailbox they operate on.

-Unlike the annotation on $\mbnew$, this does not need to be specified by the user, but instead is added by a straightforward type-directed translation.
+Only the annotation on $\mbnew$ must be specified by a user: annotations on variables, send expressions, and guard expressions (shaded) are instead added by type-directed elaboration.